 Here are some blogging resources you might find useful!

-Please be aware that this page contains affiliate links.
+Please be aware that this page contains affiliate links, which are marked with an asterisk.
 At no additional cost to you, I will earn a commission if you purchase the product through my link (yay!).

 These are all resources I use myself and can recommend based on my own personal experiences with them.

 Hosting – SiteGround*

 I did some research into hosting, and found that SiteGround* regularly came out on top in various articles and reports.
 Now my blog is hosted by them, I understand why.
 Their hosting is fast, efficient and secure.
 As I am blessed with an I.T. nerd as my boyfriend, I haven’t had much need for their tech support, but I’ve heard plenty of reports about how excellent their service is, particularly through the webchat option.
 So, if you don’t have a clue what to do, there will be someone on hand to help you!